 Extraversion is characterized by a preference to focus on the world outside the self.
 ENTJs are energized by social gatherings, parties and group activities.
 Extraverts are usually enthusiastic, gregarious and animated.
 Their communication style is verbal and assertive.
 As Extraverts, ENTJs often need to talk.
 They enjoy the limelight.

 Thinking prioritizes objectivity.
 As Thinkers, ENTJs make decisions based on facts.
 They are ruled by their head instead of their heart (but are not without emotion).
 ENTJs judge situations and others based on logic.
 They value truth over tact and can easily identify flaws.
 They are critical thinkers and oriented toward problem solving.

 As Judging people, ENTJs think sequentially.
 They value order and organization.
 Their lives are scheduled and structured.
 ENTJs seek closure and enjoy completing tasks.
 They take deadlines seriously.
 They work then they play.
 The Judging preference does not mean judgmental.
-Judging refers to how a person deals with day-to-day activities.
+Judging refers to how a day-to-day activities at dealt with.

 ENTJ Cognitive Functions

 Every person engages the world through four Cognitive Functions.
 The ENTJ's primary function is Extraverted Thinking and secondary is Introverted Intuition.